smably/webpack-serve/README.md

 ## Add-on Features

-A core tenant of `webpack-serve` is to stay lean in terms of feature set, and to empower users with familiar and easily portable patterns to implement the same features that those familiar with `webpack-dev-server` have come to rely on.
+A core tenet of `webpack-serve` is to stay lean in terms of feature set, and to empower users with familiar and easily portable patterns to implement the same features that those familiar with `webpack-dev-server` have come to rely on.
 This makes the module far easier to maintain, which ultimately benefits the user.